 Maned wolf at Caraça

-The tradition began in 1982.
+The tradition of feeding the wolves began in 1982.
 Father Tobias, the head priest at the time, noticed that the church’s trash cans were frequently tipped and raided during the night.
 Curious to find the culprit, he stayed up one night and to his utter amazement discovered that it was a Maned wolf.
 The high-altitude Cerrado grasslands that surround Caraça are the preferred habitat of these unique canids.

 But even if the monks didn’t know just how unique the Maned wolf is, its looks alone were enough to endear it to them.
 To keep their trash cans from being raided, the monks began to leave scraps of meat for the wolf in a tray nearby.